SamuelPloskonka/au-code-repro/README.md

 ## About this repository

-The content in this repository was developed for a lab meeting of Signe Normand's [VegDyn research group](https://twitter.com/VegDyn) at AU and the AU [Institute for Biochange's Research](https://bios.au.dk/om-instituttet/organisation/oekoinformatik-biodiversitet/projects/biochange/) weekly seminar for masters students.
+The content in this repository was developed for a lab meeting of Signe Normand's [VegDyn research group](https://twitter.com/VegDyn) at AU and the AU [Institute for Biochange's](https://bios.au.dk/om-instituttet/organisation/oekoinformatik-biodiversitet/projects/biochange/) weekly seminar for masters students.

 Repository structure:
 ```